USB flash drive security

-Secure USB flash drives protect the data stored on them from access by unauthorized users.
+USB flash drive security concerns include not only obvious data losses and data leaks but also other more complicated issues.
+These include malware (BadUSB) and generic USB concerns like USB killer.

 USB flash drive products have been on the market since 2000, and their use is increasing exponentially.
-As businesses have increased demand for these drives, manufacturers are producing faster devices with greater data storage capacities.

-An increasing number of portable devices are used in business and decreased numbers for consumers, such as laptops, notebooks, personal digital assistants (PDA), smartphones, USB flash drives and other mobile devices.
+In addition to usage as data mass memory they are often used to transfer data between computers.
 Companies in particular are at risk when sensitive data are stored on unsecured USB flash drives by employees who use the devices to transport data outside the office.
 The consequences of losing drives loaded with such information can be significant, including the loss of customer data, financial information, business plans and other confidential information, with the associated risk of reputation damage.

 Major dangers of USB drives

 USB flash drives pose two major challenges to information system security: data leakage owing to their small size and ubiquity and system compromise through infections from computer viruses, malware and spyware.